Distributed Wind Aeroelastic Modeling

 Once validated, the team will update the tools for improved user experience (such as by revising documentation for NREL's OpenFAST).

-Through this project, researchers hope to enable industry adoption of the upgraded modeling tools to develop certified wind turbines that perform better, are more reliable, and generate energy at a lower cost, with the goal of accelerating distributed wind energy deployment across the United States.
+Through this project, researchers are enabling industry adoption of the upgraded modeling tools to develop certified wind turbines that perform better, are more reliable, and generate energy at a lower cost, with the goal of accelerating distributed wind energy deployment across the United States.

 Project Components